a11ywatch/crawler/README.md

 ## Crate

-You can use the [crate](https://crates.io/crates/website_crawler) to setup a tcp server to run on the machine.
+You can use the [crate](https://crates.io/crates/website_crawler) to setup a gRPC server to run on the machine.

-## About

-This project uses the [spider](https://github.com/madeindjs/spider) crate.
-We also helped in the projects development to be the fastest open-source web crawler.

 ## gRPC

-In order to use the crawler atm you need to add the grpc client based in the proto location called website.proto.
-Streams support is in the making to remove the extra need for the client.
+In order to use the crawler atm you need to add the grpc client based in the proto location called `website.proto.` Streams support is in the making to remove the extra need for the client.

 ## LICENSE